-The Health Service is located in Building A, Room 362, next to the Student Development Center and is open from 8:00 am to 9:00 pm, Monday through Thursday, and 8:00 am to 4:30 pm, Friday.
+The Health Service is located in Building A, Room 362, next to the Student Development Center.
+It is open from 8:00 am to 9:00 pm, Monday through Thursday, and from 8:00 am to 4:30 pm on Friday.
 Registered nurses staff the Health Service and the following services are available without charge to students: